Best Vegan Meatballs We’ve Made

 2 teaspoons Italian seasoning

-2 teaspoons mushroom powder, optional, see our notes
+2 teaspoons mushroom powder, optional

 3 tablespoons ground flaxseed